outrunnl/dbcollect/README.md

 ### Statspack

 By default, dbcollect attempts to run AWR reports but has a built-in protection against license violations if no previous AWR usage can be detected.
-If you don't have Diagnostics/Tuning package, you can run Statspack reports instead, provided statspack is running and collecting metrics.
+If you don't have Diagnostics/Tuning package, you can run Statspack reports instead, provided statspack is running and collecting metrics:

-The collection period can be changed with parameters as long as reports are available.
-Run dbcollect with the --statspack option:

 `dbcollect --statspack`